Logistics

 Computing Resources

 Each student will receive $150 credits for computation on AWS cloud.
 We will also provide access to Pittsburgh Supercomputing clusters (PSC).
 Students may also use Google co-lab if they are new users.
-We are applying for hardware grant from Nvidia as well for this course.

 Policies